rzere/DejaVu/docs/index.md

 these findings with other journalists within their organization.

-# Why is DejaVu useful?
+# Why is it useful?

 > A large impact of the growth of technology in the last decade has been the revolution of the news industry.